isbeorn/nina.docs/docs/tabs/framing.md

         * **Digital Sky Survey**: Fetch an image of the object from a sky survey server.
 This requires an internet connection
         * **Sky Atlas**: N.I.N.A.'s own database of objects.
 Circles representing approximate target sizes will be displayed
         * **From File**: Load an existing JPEG, GIF, PNG or TIFF image of an object.
 When an image is provided through **From File**, the configured [Solver](../advanced/platesolving.md) is used to determine the coordinates and orientation of the image.
 Alternatively, for FITS and XSIF files the WCS header coordinates are used if present.
-        * **Cache**: Utilize images from a local cache of images there have already been downloded from one of the Digital Sky Survey servers (useful to browse Survey images when offline)
+        * **Cache**: Utilize images from a local cache of images there have already been downloaded from one of the Digital Sky Survey servers (useful to browse Survey images when offline)
     * Successfully-solved or downloaded local and sky survey images are cached

 2. **Planetarium Sync**
     * Pressing the Planetarium Sync button fetches the coordinates of a selected object from the configured external planetarium program.
-If no objects are slected in the planetarium the center of frame coordinates are selected as a fallback.
+If no objects are selected in the planetarium the center of frame coordinates are selected as a fallback.

     ## Camera parameters